Positive-Future/positive-future.github.io/content/laureates/en/2021/The Reconciliation of Knoll.md

     approach, present among a lot of people today.

 ---
 This short story explores, through the eyes of four characters, a vision of the 22nd century where societal innovation takes centre stage.
-While clean energy, urban farming technology and efficient public transport are important as the backdrop of the city, its most important aspects are the social institutions that have taken root.
+While clean energy, urban farming technology and efficient public transport are important as the <!--more-->backdrop of the city, its most important aspects are the social institutions that have taken root.

 Based around decentralized governance and communally owned infrastructure, the city’s bottom-up institutions are oriented around empowering citizens to improve local conditions, while fostering a strong sense of interpersonal trust in the process.
 The resulting network of participatory grassroots allows us to envision the city as an evolving ecosystem.